Evidence from on-site atom number fluctuations for a quantum Berezinskii-Kosterlitz-Thouless transition in the one-dimensional Bose-Hubbard model: Double filling factor

 \section{Double filling factor}

 The results for the filling factor $n=2$ are presented in Figs. \ref{d1n2}--\ref{kt_n=2}.
-They have been obtained via computations carried out in essentially the same way as the ones leading to the results reported in Secs. \ref{Numerical_sec} and \ref{BKT_sec}.
 A quick comparison of Figs. \ref{d1n1}--\ref{kt_n=1} to Figs. \ref{d1n2}--\ref{kt_n=2} shows that qualitative features of derivatives of the variance are the same for filling factors $n=1,2$.
-As a result of that, we will briefly summarize below quantitative features of the double filling factor results.
+As a result of that, we will just briefly summarize below quantitative features of the double filling factor results.